-Following the delivery of the second containership to Matson (Hull 030) on 28 March 2019, there has been no further shipbuilding activity at the shipyard.
-However, since late July 2019, there has been maintenance and repair activity related to the contract for drydocking of the FSS Antares, a government cargo ship.
-Maintenance and repair activity will continue into 2020 as a result of the award of a second contract for drydocking of the FSS Pollux, a sister-ship of the FSS Antares.
+Following the delivery of the second containership to Matson (Hull 030) in March 2019, there has been no further shipbuilding activity at the shippard.
+However, since July 2019, there has been maintenance and repair activity related to the drydocking of the FSS Antares, a government cargo ship, which was redelivered to the customer in December 2019.
+Maintenance and repair activity will continue in 2020 as a result of a second contract for drydocking of the FSS Pollux, a sister-ship of the FSS Antares, which was awarded in October 2019 and arrived in January 2020.
 Both vessels are owned by the U.S. Department of Transportation's Maritime Administration (MARAD) and managed by TOTE Services, LLC (TOTE Services).

 These recent awards by TOTE Services, as ship manager, have allowed Philly Shipyard to begin the recall of some of its laid-off workers to support the drydocking contracts.
 Additionally, Philly Shipyard continues to maintain a core group of employees to focus on efforts to secure new orders and transition the shipyard into a mix of commercial and government work.
-As of the end of Q3 2019, there were approximately 230 direct and contract employees working at the shipyard.
+There were approximately 140 direct and contract employees working at the shipyard at year-end, following the redelivery of the FSS Antares.
+This number has increased to approximately 250 in Q1 2020 as work ramps up on the FSS Pollux.